click on photo to go back ...

 Still under age for Columbia University, his goal, he spent the imposed interim studying drama, as a lark, at

 After that he tried a whirl behind the scenes as manager and production chief of the New Playwright's Theater, a little theater job which included everything from shifting scenery to shifting lines.
+Reportedly his first play was a play by John Howard Lawson.
 This was a good experience, but little theater work didn't pay very well, so Reed took to the vaudeville boards.

-For several years, Reed toured in vaudeville with his cousin, Harry Green (aka Henry Blitzer, 1892-1958) as well as with Bert Gordon.
+For several years, Reed toured in vaudeville with both his cousin Harry Green (aka Henry Blitzer, 1892-1958) and Bert Gordon.
 Trouping, he saved a stake of $2,800 and using a small windfall won in a crap game, he went into a business venture with Ralph Rose manufacturing candy praline.
 However they became granulated when distributed and that put them out of business (1927).

 Again he took to the road in stock companies, touring with What Price Glory, Road to Rome, and others.
 Times became slack and during the lull Ted put his big bulk to work as physical instructor and manager of a Manhattan gym club.
-There he taught S. L. (Roxy) Rothafel how to play handball, etc.
+There he taught S. L. "Roxy" Rothafel how to play handball.

-Reed was atletic, as seen on a picture from his acting portfolio.
+Reed was athletic, as seen on a picture from his acting portfolio.
 (1950s). (c) Alan Reed Collection [digital resource], Pepperdine University Special Collections and University Archives (Used by permission)

-Above: Reed was atletic, as seen on a picture from his acting portfolio.
+Above: Reed was athletic, as seen on a picture from his acting portfolio.
 (1950s). ©

 Alan Reed Collection [digital resource], Pepperdine University Special Collections and University Archives (Used by permission)

 He took his first radio audition in 1929, trying for a gangster part.
 He didn't get the job, so he went home and called up the director, threatening him in the best gangster idiom.
 “I’m just gonna tell you somethin’,” he told the shocked producer.
 “I’m comin’ into your office in a couple of minutes.
 You’re gonna give me a job, or you’re goin’ for a ride.”
 Then, he hung up and marched over to the producer’s office.
 The director was so impressed that when he heard who was calling he gave Teddy the job after all.
-So he made his radio debut as Joe the Mug in True Detective Mysteries.
+So he made his radio debut as Joe the Mug in True Detective Mysteries (CBS, May 16.
+1929 - May 8.
+1930).

-As early as 1930, Reed (right billed as Teddy Bergman) he co-starred with Herbert Polesie (L) in "Henry and George", a CBS program that featured minute dramas, popular laughmakers interspersed with dance music selections.Harvesters' Teddy Bergman (1936)
+As early as 1930, Reed (right billed as Teddy Bergman) he co-starred with Herbert Polesie (L) in "Henry and George", a CBS program that featured minute dramas, popular laughmakers interspersed with dance music selections.It is a new, highly amusing "Henry and George" half-hour that CBS is presenting each Tuesday evening these spring weeks.
+A new writer, and a reorganized cast.
+(L to R) Henry is now played by John Brewster; Pete is real life is none other than Billy Scholtz; Flo is portrayed by Georgia Backus; and George by Teddy Bergman.
+(April 1931)

 Above left: As early as 1930, Reed (right billed as Teddy Bergman) he co-starred with Herbert Polesie (L) in Henry and George, a CBS program that featured minute dramas, popular laugh makers interspersed with dance music selections.